illinois-cs415/illinois-cs415.github.io/index.md

 Assigned work will include 6 homework assignments, 2 "take home" exams, 2 programming assignments, and a final project.

 #### Bi-Weekly Homework ####
-There will be 6 short homework assignements on PrairieLearn.
+There will be 6 short homework assignments on PrairieLearn.
 This homework will be based on the lecture material.
 + You should budget an hour to complete a homework assignment.
 + Each homework can be retaken as many times as you wish for full credit.
 + The homwork is open web.